This award will be offered for the Summer of 2014. Applications accepted through Jan. 31st.

-The Ellison Durant Smith Awards are endowed through the estate of Harold McCallum McLeod [d.1999].
-Mr. McLeod was a native of Timmonsville, Wofford graduate, and World War II veteran.
+The Ellison Durant Smith Awards are endowed through the estate of Harold McCallum McLeod (d.1999), who was a native of Timmonsville (SC), a graduate of Wofford College, and a veteran of World War II.
 He was employed by the Internal Revenue Service from 1933 until his retirement as District Director in 1973.
 McLeod is remembered for the friendly and effective manner in which he carried out his difficult duties with the IRS, for his commitment to his church, country and Wofford College, and his fond childhood memories of "Cotton Ed," his famous relative.

 Awards are available to underwrite travel, lodging, and other research expenses.
 Each proposal will be evaluated on its merits.
 Primary consideration will be given to projects involving the substantive study of issues of general interest and doctoral and post-doctoral studies.
 Each proposal should be aimed at a discrete end product such as a book, dissertation, thesis, article, documentary, film, or exhibit.
 Budgets will be examined and may be approved in whole or in part.
 In return for accepting support, each award recipient is required to acknowledge the Smith Award in any resulting published works and donate a copy (or copies) of said works to the library.
 The recipient may also be requested to submit a brief article summarizing their findings and research experience for publication in the Library newsletter.
 No standard form is needed to apply, but each application should include proof of U.S. citizenship and:

 - An essay (of not more than 500 words) discussing the topic of research to be conducted at the Library.

 - An overall project budget clearly stating the amount sought and the use to which the award will be put.